SEND IASS Case Studies and Further Information

 In order to support your best interests and help to secure good outcomes for you or your child, we will work collaboratively with the Local Authority (LA), and maintain positive relationships with LA staff.
 What you talk to us about is completely confidential, only our staff have access to this information and we would only talk to other professionals with your consent.

-We work at arms-length to the LA, so although our staff are based within Local Authority premises, information held on our database is not visible by LA staff other than those within the SEND IASS, neither is it linked to LA processes in any way.
+We work at arms-length from the LA, so although our staff have access to desks within Local Authority premises, information held on our database is not visible by LA staff other than those within the SEND IASS, neither is it linked to LA processes in any way.
+We do not sit on any decision making panels within the LA.

 Please see the SEND IASS leaflet for further information or to print and distribute.